Matthew Fleming, AMFT

 Associate Marriage and Family Therapist, #134609

-Matthew is an Associate Marriage and Family Therapist who earned a master’s degree in Marriage and Family Therapy and Professional Clinical Counseling from Saint Mary’s College of California.
-Drawing from a strong foundation in evidence-based and relational approaches, Matthew is dedicated to helping individuals toward greater emotional balance, self-awareness, and healthier relationships.
+Matthew is an Associate Marriage and Family Therapist who earned his master’s degree in Marriage and Family Therapy and Professional Clinical Counseling from Saint Mary’s College of California.